 The most recent GPS vaccine clinical trial was published in 2017 after testing 41 pleural mesothelioma patients between May 2011 and August 2015.
 The study included mostly patients with epithelioid mesothelioma, though 5% of patients were diagnosed with biphasic mesothelioma or mixed cells.
-Because of the requirements for WT1 expression, sarcomatoid mesothelioma patients were not eligible for the study.
+Because of the requirements for WT1 expression, malignant sarcomatoid mesothelioma patients were not eligible for the study.

 The galinpepimut-S vaccine was tested as a second-line treatment for patients who had previously undergone mesothelioma surgery, whether an extrapleural pneumonectomy or a type of pleurectomy/decortication, followed by chemotherapy.
 Some patients also underwent intensity modulated pleural radiotherapy or other types of radiation.
 On average, about 61 days after these treatments, the GPS vaccine was administered six times every 14 days.
 The study found that the treatment could be well tolerated, with minimal side effects like nausea.